Smart Lock Audio Recognition

 1. Select a session for the live streaming.
 In general, you can define a manual labeling session and call it KP and use it in the live streaming mode.

-Once the DCL connects to your model, it generates inferences as it streams the data.
+Once the Data Studio connects to your model, it generates inferences as it streams the data.
 Since we set the energy threshold to a value larger than the typical ambient noise level (say 600), the classification does not necessarily happen during the entire audio streaming.

 Use your key and the doorknob to generate your events of interest and observe how the model performs